Privium/privium-ios-sdk/README.md

 You can also manually integrate PriviumSDK by following these steps:

-1. Download the latest release from the [PriviumSDK GitHub repository](https://github.com/Privium/PriviumSDK/releases).
+1. Download the latest release from the [Privium iOS SDK GitHub repository](https://github.com/Privium/privium-ios-sdk/releases).
 2. Drag and drop the `PriviumSDK.framework` file into your Xcode project.
 3. Ensure the framework is linked with your target in the Xcode project settings.